gregoryfoo95/Eeveelution/README.md

 ### Model

-The model refers to the game's data that is required to be tracked and hereby referred to as the "states".
+The **Model** refers to the game's data that is required to be tracked and hereby referred to as the "states".
 In Eeveelution, the states are tracked under the Javascript object, _gameVars_.
 The state variables include the tile positions on the board, game status (In progress/Win/Loss), tracker for empty positions on board, player's accumulated score, player's username, tracker for reset button pressed, tracker for form's rendering and a tracker for horizontal/vertical directions of player's movement.
+These state variables in _gameVars_ would be updated by the **Controller** during the game.

 ```javascript
 //* Game Variables (Model)*//